-The small-signal impedance of nonlinear devices is often quite different from their DC resistance at a selected operating point.
+The small-signal impedance of nonlinear devices is often quite different from their dc resistance at a selected operating point.
 These devices include conventional semiconductor diodes and rectifiers, zener diodes, tunnel diodes, transistors, lamp filaments, thermistors, voltage-dependent resistors, and saturable reactors.

 Figure 3-15 shows the test setup.
-In this arrangement, the direct current $I{\rm DC}$ for the desired operating point flows through the nonlinear impedance device $Z{\rm X}$ from a variable DC supply shown here as a battery.
-The value of this current is indicated by DC milliammeter M1.
-Simultaneously, an alternating current $I{\rm AC}$ is passed through the device; this latter current is introduced into the circuit by the low-impedance secondary winding of transformer T and is supplied by a variable AC supply.
-The RMS value of the current must not exceed one-tenth of the value of the direct current.
-By pass capacitor C_1 , carries the AC around the DC milliammeter.
-The AC component produces a voltage drop E_x across resistor R which is proportional to this current, and this voltage is read by the electronic AC voltmeter/millivoltmeter M2 (VTVM or TVM) when switch S is in position B. The low resistance of R (1Ω) will in most instances be negligible with respect to $Z{\rm x}$ and can be ignored.
-Meter M2 thus becomes a sensitive directmilliammeter when reading Sis at B. since AC $I{AC} = E{x}/R = E{x}/1 = E{x}$ (I{AC} is in amps. and E{x} is in volts), and milliamperes may be read directly from the voltage scales.
+In this arrangement, the direct current I{dc} for the desired operating point flows through the nonlinear impedance device Z_x from a variable dc supply shown here as a battery.
+The value of this current is indicated by dc milliammeter M1.
+Simultaneously, an alternating current I{ac} is passed through the device; this latter current is introduced into the circuit by the low-impedance secondary winding of transformer T and is supplied by a variable ac supply.
+The rms value of the current must not exceed one-tenth of the value of the direct current.
+Bypass capacitor C_1 carries the ac around the dc milliammeter.
+The ac component produces a voltage drop E_x across resistor R which is proportional to this current, and this voltage is read by the electronic ac voltmeter/millivoltmeter M2 when switch S is in position B. The low resistance of $R(1\Omega)$ will in most instances be negligible with respect to Z_x and can be ignored.
+Meter M2 thus becomes a sensitive direct-reading ac milliammeter when S is at B, since $I{ac} = E{\chi}/R = E{\chi}/1 = E{\chi}$ (I{ac} is in amps, and E{χ} is in volts), and milliamperes may be read directly from the voltage scales.
 When switch S is at position A, meter M2 reads the voltage E_7 across the impedance device.
-From the two readings of this meter, the unknown impedance may be calculated on the basis of $Z{\rm x} = E{\rm ac}/I{\rm AC}$.
-Since $I{\rm ac}$ equals $E{\rm x}$, as has just been shown, E_x may be used in place of I{AC} .
-Then, where E is RMS volts and Z_x is in ohms.
-In this circuit, capacitor C_2 isolates meter M2 from the DC component; this capacitor is not needed if M2 has a self-contained input capacitor.
+From the two readings of this meter, the unknown impedance may be calculated on the basis of Z_x = E{ac}/I{ac} .
+Since I{ac} equals E{χ} , as has just been shown, E{χ} may be used in place of I{ac} .
+Then, where E is rms volts and Z_x is in ohms.
+In this circuit, capacitor C_2 isolates meter M2 from the dc component; this capacitor is not needed if M2 has a self-contained input capacitor.